1. Ever wonder why we use blankets to sleep?

 4. Simultaneously, while sleep is rebuilding our cellular terroir (think levee one), the immune system is also undergoing autophagic repair……..that is another reason why the temperature has to fall.
 Usually, when the temperature rises, it causes the immune function to stimulate its response by inducing fever, caused by stress and infections.
 This “turning on”, deplete our immune system of its reserves by depleting us of electrons.
 Dropping our temperature as we sleep allows us to repair it.
 During sleep, this is when the body retools our immunity to function optimally the next day by engaging a process called autophagy to recycle misfolded proteins.
 What controls this entire orchestra of hormonal regulation?
 Its all leptin-mediated, and the brain is the master receptive organ to its function because of how it accounts for the ratio of protons to electrons.

 5. In children, OSA is associated with ADH release from the posterior pituitary.

 ADH deficit is a lot like peripheral neuropathy development in nerves, but it ultimately begins in the brain at the leptin receptor which is an electron counter for neurons.
 It turns out peripheral neuropathy is also tied to the development of OSA.
-ADH are primary central neurons cells, but all neurons have the same general features which include cell membranes that need DHA, iodine, water, and microtubules to function.
+ADH is primary central neurons cells, but all neurons have the same general features which include cell membranes that need DHA, iodine, water, and microtubules to function.